TheAlpha16/CyberZ/Python/seed/README.md

 The above snippet is finding where the index is in the shuffled list and add that character to flag.

-So here the fisrt number `0` is at `59`th index so the 59th character in the shuffled flag `c` is the zeroth character in the actual flag. flag becomes
+So here the first number `0` is at `59`th index so the 59th character in the shuffled flag `c` is the zeroth character in the actual flag. flag becomes

 ```
 c